 Unfortunately, most doctors give little direction to their older adult patients, seeing their physical decline (and cognitive decline) as just a part of getting old.

-In my opinion, this mindset would be like a football team giving up then they’re behind by two touchdowns after the first half of the game.
+In my opinion, this mindset would be like a football team giving up when they’re behind by two touchdowns after the first half of the game.

 Muscle And Quality Of Life